Beatriz Enríquez de Arana: Biography

-Beatriz Enríquez de Arana was born around 1465 in the village of Santa María de Trasierra.
-She was the daughter of Pedro de Torquemada and Ana Núñez de Arana, prosperous farmers and owners of orchards, houses and vineyards.
-She had one brother, Pedro de Arana.
-When her father died, she moved with her mother and brother to the nearby city of Córdoba.
-When her mother died in 1471, Beatriz and Pedro were placed under the guardianship of her grandmother, Eleanor Nunez, and her maternal aunt, Mayor Enriquez de Arana.
+After the death of their mother, Beatriz and Pedro were placed under the guardianship of her grandmother, Eleanor Nunez, and her maternal aunt, Mayor Enriquez de Arana.
 Beatriz received a good education and learned how to read and write, an exceptional accomplishment in an era when most women could not sign their names.
 After the death of their grandmother and aunt in 1478, the children were raised by their closest surviving relative, Rodrigo Enriquez de Arana.

-Christopher Columbus met Beatriz Enríquez de Arana sometime in 1487 while seeking support from the Catholic monarchs for his discovery project.
-On August 15, 1488, Beatriz gave birth to Ferdinand Columbus.
+hristopher Columbus met Beatriz Enríquez de Arana sometime between 1485 and 1487 while seeking support from the Catholic monarchs for his discovery project.
+Beatriz gave birth to Ferdinand Columbus on September 28, 1488, a date derived from his tombstone in the Cathedral of Seville, which records that he died on July 12, 1539, aged 50 years, 9 months and 14 days.
 That same year, Columbus sent his older son, Diego Columbus, to Córdoba to be raised by Beatriz and her family.
 Columbus was busy advocating for his proposed voyage and spent little time with his family.
 In 1494 both boys were sent to the royal court in Valladolid to serve as pages.
 Thereafter, Arana had little contact with the Columbus family, although Christopher provided her with a modest annuity after his first successful voyage in 1492.